-- The self assessment demonstrated that both Local Authorities are confident that they have a workforce that is experienced and skilled - Some concerns are expressed however regarding the ability to retain staff within the children's assessment and care planning function - Safeguarding processes are reported to be effective for adults and children in the region and governance generally is identified as robust and effective (e.g. corporate parenting, scrutiny, safeguarding boards for both children and adults etc.) - There are numerous examples of good quality services throughout the region including for example the commissioning of the Butterfly project for people with dementia in residential care to pioneering the 'When I'm ready ' approach for children leaving care and the range of services is reported to be as good particularly for children in the looked after system
+Current position Future position The self assessment demonstrated that both Local Authorities are confident that they have a workforce that is experienced and skilled Some concerns are expressed however regarding the ability to retain staff within the children's assessment and care planning function Safeguarding processes are reported to be effective for adults and children in the region and governance generally is identified as robust and effective (e.g. arrangements for safeguarding both children and adults through the Regional Safeguarding Boards.
+We will have the necessary arrangements in place and our staff will be working to the revised adult protection requirements from April 2016 corporate parenting, scrutiny, safeguarding boards for both children and adults etc.) There are numerous examples of good quality services throughout the region including (e.g. the commissioning of the Butterfly project for people with dementia in them achieve the outcomes that are important to them residential care to pioneering the 'When I'm ready ' approach for children leaving care and the range of services is reported to be as good particularly for children already in the looked after system our approach and practice with regards to eligibility, assessment and care planning focuses on personal wellbeing outcomes and meets the requirements set out in the Regulations and Codes of Practice (parts 3 and 4 of the SS&W Act) - by April 2016.